If you’re waiting for a rising tide of charitable giving, you may already have missed it.

 Could we dramatically reduce or even eliminate a vast range of seemingly unrelated social problems, from child abuse and school failure to adult crime and mental illness, simply by reducing the breadth of the income gap between rich and poor in our state or nation?

 That’s the question asked, and answered with a “yes,” in The Spirit Level, Why Greater Equality Makes Societies Stronger, by Richard Wilkinson and Kate Pickett, public health researchers from the United Kingdom.
-With a wealth of graphed data and analysis, they show that the incidence of nearly any widespread social problem: obesity, drug abuse, teen pregnancy or adult incarceration, correlates with social inequality.
+With a wealth of graphed data and analysis, they show that the incidence of nearly any widespread social problem: obesity, adult incarceration, teen pregnancy and drug abuse (to which, a Legacy inpatient treatment is the solution).
 You can look at some of their data at their website the Equality Trust.

 Over and over they show that less-affluent but more equal nations and U.S. states outperform unequal peers with higher incomes on almost any measure of well-being.
 They draw on behavioral psychology to explain and support their conclusion that social inequality, not absolute poverty, is the powerful common cause for all of these seemingly separate problems.